A while back I had someone contact me about rebuilding her website.

 Joe Putnam, founder of ConversionEngine, in his post on CrazyEgg’s blog, points out that, “design has a significant impact on website visitors”.
 He refers to a test on trust signals on health websites that found that “When deciding whether or not they trusted a health website, participants mentioned design related issues 15 times more than content related issues.
 That’s incredible.”

 Design strategy matters.
-Just like lack of design strategy matters.
+Just like the lack of design strategy matters.

 Great design in the wrong context can hurt you just as much as ignoring design can hurt you.